b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Often referred to as the "world's first computer programmer," Lovelace collaborated with Charles Babbage on his Analytical Engine, considered an early precursor to modern computers.
 She recognized the machine's potential beyond mere calculations, envisioning its use for music, graphics, and even artificial intelligence.
 Despite being largely overlooked in her lifetime, her visionary ideas laid the groundwork for future computing advancements.

 **M**

+**Doug McIlroy**

+Credited with inventing pipes and filters, fundamental concepts in Unix philosophy, McIlroy also played a crucial role in shaping early shell scripting languages like the Bourne shell.
+His work laid the foundation for the expressive and powerful scripting capabilities we see today.

 **Lewis** **Mumford (… )**